andrewjohnson038/data-science-portfolio/README.md

 Built with the **Streamlit** framework using **Python**, **CSS**, and **HTML**, this app features a custom **S-F grading model**, multiple **forecasting** and **trend analysis tools**, **web scraping**, and an integrated **generative AI chatbot**.
 Key libraries include **Pandas**, **NumPy**, **Plotly**, **BeautifulSoup**, and **MATLAB**.

-The model data is retrieved through a scheduled batch process that loops through and does a lookup against a ticker list repo and iterates through spaced batch loops to adhere to **Yahoo Finance API** rate limits.
+Data for the stock grades page is batched on a weekly schedule in **AWS**, using an **S3**, **EC2**, and **EventBridge Scheduler** stack.

-**Note: The Batch load Process and page structure is currently being updated to seperate functions.
-The current batch load will not work within the UI**
+The model data is retrieved through a scheduled batch process that loops through and does a lookup against a ticker list and iterates through spaced batch loops to adhere to **Yahoo Finance API** rate limits.

 ---